Los Angeles Beginnings

 I’ve also been principal cello of the San Antonio Symphony, and assistant principal cello of the Chautauqua Symphony Orchestra (NY) and the Colorado Music Festival (Boulder).

 In addition to every type of classical music, my performance experience and interests include pop, rock, folk, and jazz improvisation, all styles that I enjoy including in collaborative and solo performances.

 More About Me (actually, my family)

 I've been married to my first and only wife, Debbie Torch, since 1982.
 Debbie earned her graduate degree in violin from the University of Michigan in the 70's, and played full-time in the San Antonio Symphony for more than 20 years.
-In 2006 she earned a graduate degree in Speech/Language Pathology from the University of Iowa.
-She is now a speech therapist at the Ann Arbor Preschool and Family Center.
+In 2006 she earned a graduate degree in Speech/Language Pathology from the University of Iowa and is now in private practice in Ann Arbor.

 Another First and Only

 Our only child, Martin Torch-Ishii, was born during our early years in San Antonio.
 From about 5th to 10th grade, I was his first and only cello teacher.
 Debbie and I know very well what it's like to be the parents of a serious music student, having seen him through lessons, rehearsals, concerts, high-level summer camps, and cello performance degrees from the Cleveland Institute of Music (BM, MM), and the University of Michigan (DMA).